Can we talk about emotional baggage?

 Alright, let’s move on.
 When was the last time you got an emotional check-up?
 Yes, that’s right.
-When was the last time you read an emotional self-help book, joined a support group, or went to see a counselor or therapist?
-I know, this post doesn’t apply to you, it only applies to others, because you’re perfectly fine.
+When was the last time you read an inspirational self-help book, joined a support group, or went to see a counselor or therapist?
+I know this post doesn’t apply to you.
+It only applies to others because you’re perfectly fine.

 Childhood and Adult Trauma

 Many women have experienced years of emotional trauma during their childhood or adulthood.
 They may suffer due to un-forgiveness, broken relationships, abuse, and grief that they have carried for years.

 They spend considerable time fixing up the outside while neglecting the inside.
 Many live in a house with plenty of curb appeal, but they’re falling apart on the inside.